-So the second aspect of BS in the general perception of writers both inside and out is that they’re naturally unhinged or on the brink of some horrible fate.
-It’s not even strictly outside the writing community, writers buy into this one too from time to time.
+Another opinion I’ve found in the world when listening to people talk about writers is that a lot of us are on the brink or just plain eccentric.
+It’s not even strictly outside the writing community – writers buy into this one too from time to time.
 And really, who can blame them?
 There’s been enough history of big names going out of whack and enough experiences in personal chaos to make anyone start to believe it.
 As many a wannabe writer has said to me (including when I talk to myself), “I start to understand why so many writers drink”.

 Still, this issue has two polar opposite positions with equal levels of BS to them.

 So, after what I think was a successful stint of regular posting, I came to realize I should always fall back on my strengths.
-You see, I have long been and always will be a master of bullshit.
-Not just laying it out, but also identifying it.
-And, really, that’s practically what I did with the New Sci-fi posts.
+You see, I have long been and always will be a student of the art of bullshit.
+Not just laying it out in works of fiction, but also identifying it.
 It’s a useful skill to have: being able to tell people something completely fabricated with such conviction that they’ll believe it and still being able to identify when someone else is doing the exact same thing.
-I could have been a politician if I didn’t have a soul But, instead, I’m simply a guy with a moral code and enough time on my hands to point out other people’s bullshit.
+I could have been a politician if I didn’t have a soul.
+But, instead, I’m simply a guy with a moral code and enough time on my hands to point out other people’s bullshit.

 Ironically, after a statement like that, I was inspired to start this post because of being unable to bullshit about myself..

 I was asked to submit a bio of myself to the anthology I got into.
-Keep it under 100 words and tell us about yourself.
+The instructions were simple: keep it under 100 words and tell us about yourself.
 Wow, they managed to find my kryptonite so effectively.
 I’ll admit, I’ve been putting it off because I really don’t know what to say about myself in short form since, as far as I’m concerned, there’s nothing interesting about me.
 Really, all I’ve got is:

 “I’m a writer!”

-But just that in itself got me thinking about the inherent BS involved in just about everyone who calls themselves or considers themselves a writer.
+But just that in itself got me thinking about the inherent BS we as writers wade through regularly.
 In one way or another, we all have a touch of BS in our lives.
 In fact, for the unsuccessful or rookie writers, there’s three clean cut categories of our bullshit.
 We all face them and have few opportunities to escape them, and frankly, a lot of it starts with a mentality that what we do is easy.
 And, sadly, that’s because most people go on thinking…